niananto/online-news-scrapers/readme.md

-# Shottify Scraping – FastAPI Gateway
+# Online News Scrapers – FastAPI Gateway

 A minimal **FastAPI** service that spawns individual news‑site scrapers on demand and returns a clean JSON feed.\
 Out‑of‑the‑box it supports: